-The virtuous cycle must start in the US and China.
-Together they represent 40 percent of total CO2 emissions.
-With the EU, they emit the majority with 55% of the WW total.
-The EU is sold for a long time.
-The US-China political partnership on these topics is the go/no-go starting point that will unfold the castle of cards.
+The virtuous cycle must start with the U.S. and China.
+Together they represent 40 percent of our total CO2 emissions.
+With the E.U. they emit the majority with 55% of the WW total.
+The E.U. has been a believer for a long time.
+The U.S.-China political partnership on these topics is the go/no-go starting point that will unfold the castle of cards.
 Already China is making progress with its hydroelectric power which increased by 23 percent since 2012.
-In the US, shale gas replaces coal in the generation of electricity and is now responsible for one third of gas production and for almost one fourth of the total oil production.
-The EU's economic stagnation helps to contain its CO2 emissions.
+In the U.S., shale gas replaces coal in electricity generation and is now responsible for one third of gas production and almost one fourth of total oil production.
+The E.U.'s economic stagnation helps to contain its CO2 emissions.

 Still, despite the accumulation of these factors, global CO2 in the atmosphere continues to increase.
-At this point, the US holds the key.
-Without the US leadership - or worse with an irresponsible US - it's hard for the rest of the world to make a virtuous but painful move.
+At this point, the U.S. absolutely holds the key.
+Without U.S. leadership - or worse with an irresponsible U.S. - it's hard for the rest of the world to make such a virtuous but painful move.
 This should not be a partisan issue.
 It is about our civilization and shared future.

-• Feed a growing population together with an increased GDP per capita.
+• Feed a growing population and deal with an increased GDP per capita.

 Between today and 2050, developing nations will generate a 70 percent growth in demand for agricultural products.
-They will increase their population by 30 percent together with an improvement in standard of living.
-The demand for meat alone will double, driven by poor countries.
-Individual demand for meat typically grows proportionally to GDP per capita.
+They will increase their population by 30 percent together with a strong improvement in standard of living in emerging countries.
+Demand for meat alone will double, driven by poor countries - the meat market typically grows proportionally to the GDP per capita.

-These are good news for consumers of developing nations.
+These are apparently good news for consumers of developing nations.
 They will be the beneficiaries of this accelerated consumption.
 Hunger and poverty will continue to shrink, with more people enjoying rich food, new cars, better homes and discovering international tourism.

-We are taking for granted that the enormous growth in demand for food will be matched by the capacity of the agricultural industry - as it has been the case for the last 200 years in the West.
+We are taking for granted that this enormous growth in food demand will be matched by the capacity of the agricultural industry - as it has been the case for the last 200 years in the West.
 Unfortunately, it is almost certain that farmers in developing countries won't be able to catch up.
-They would need to clear up much larger surfaces of land for cultivation and find more water for irrigation, while freeing land for the expansion of cities and adapting to changes in the climate that will affect their methods and products.
+They will need to clear up much larger surfaces of land for cultivation and find more water for irrigation, while freeing land for the expansion of cities and adapting to changes in the climate that will affect their methods and products.
 Soils will react to new climatic constraints that are likely to be more harmful than good for agriculture - except in Siberia, Canada, Greeland and Antartica.

 Scarcity of water and available arable land will turn into the true speed bump of global food production, as demand will not cease to grow.
 A large increase in food prices appears to be the first inevitable effect ahead of us.

-Governments should take the initiative in anticipation of a major food crisis.
+Governments should take the initiative, in anticipation of a major food crisis.
 We must stimulate an ambitious agricultural policy that copes with more stringent boundaries of tolerance for environmental pollution.
 Short of such a strategy, farming and food supply will become a critical bottleneck for the most challenged geographies.